noporpoise/BitArray/README.md

     void bit_array_clear_bit(BIT_ARRAY* bitarr, bit_index_t b)

 Toggle a bit.
 If bit is 0 change to 1; if bit is 1 change to 0.
+Also known as a complement function.

     void bit_array_toggle_bit(BIT_ARRAY* bitarr, bit_index_t b);